ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Countries with highest deaths:[["India",980976],["USA",880976],["Afghanistan",7386]]
 ```

-## Joining the Table With an Array To Find the Number Of Recovered Patients Of Three Countries
+## Joining the Table With an Array To Find the Number Of Recovered Patients

 Using query expressions, we can join two collections and produce new collection.
 The `join` operation is similar to SQL join.
 In this tutorial, we will be joining the `covidTable` with a string array which contains three countries.